 Homelessness in India is not just a political issue that comes around every 5 years but a constant threat and shame on India’s sovereignty and democracy.
 The way these homeless people are treated is just inhumane.
 For these people, violation of human rights is something they go through almost every day.
 For the girls, verbal violence occurs constantly, and worse things happen in the open.
 Often, we see in the news headlines, little girls are kidnapped from the street side, raped, and murdered.
 These events happen regularly and will continue to happen as long as these poverty-stricken people are not provided with proper shelter and protection.

 Narayan Seva Sansthan plays their part to provide these people with some comfort.
 They provide food packets, ration, and groceries.
 They also provide medical care for the people who need it.
 NSS has mobile vans and willing volunteers who are always them to extend their helping hands to the people who are in most need of help.
+People can make a donation to NSS to help it continue with good work for the society.
 These acts of humanity make Narayan Seva Sansthan the Best NGO in India.

 Narayan Seva Sansthan Seva Dham Seva Nagar, Hiran Magri, Sector -4, Udaipur (Rajasthan) - 313001 INDIA